Some days, the NFL almost gives us too many stories.

 • Ladies and gentlemen, Dan Fouts: "I once was in a greased pig contest and lemme tell ya, pal, it's not easy to corral that little bugger."
 If someone can get me that audio clip — or video of the actual contest — I'd appreciate it.

+• Andrew Luck passed for 313 yards and two scores against the Jags, connecting with rookie TY Hilton four times for 113 yards, and with Reggie Wayne eight times for 88.
 Highlights here.
 (Notably quiet: Coby Fleener.
 He did nothin', while Dwayne Allen caught five passes for 35 yards).
 But Luck's big day wasn't quite enough, as the Jaguars got yet another late-game miraculous connection between Blaine Gabbert and Cecil Shorts.
 More than half of Gabbert's total passing yards came via his 80-yard final-minute hook-up with Shorts.
 Maurice Jones-Drew was a monster for Jacksonville, rushing for 177 yards, catching two passes for 16, and crossing the goal line once.
 We can safely say that MJD has reclaimed last year's must-start status, despite the horrible team context.

 • Reggie Bush is headed for a Monday MRI on his left knee, and Dolphins head coach Joe Philbin declined comment on the injury following his team's OT loss to the Jets.
 Daniel Thomas and Lamar Miller are the adds-of-interest, should Bush miss significant time.
 Philbin really had a rough afternoon, including one of the more regrettable ice-the-kicker decisions you'll ever see.
 His team blocked Nick Folk's first overtime game-winner, but the coach called timeout, negating the play.